jlanks/StockNewsLWC/README.md

 ### **⚠️ No Data Showing in LWC?**
 - Make sure the **API Key** is correctly stored in **Custom Metadata**.
 - Check the **Named Credential** setup in **Setup > Named Credentials**.
+- Ensure the **Ticker Symbol** field is filled with a valid stock ticker.

 ### **⚠️ Apex Callout Exception?**
 - Go to **Setup > Debug Logs** to check for API call failures.